kevinpt/vhdl-extras/doc/html/_sources/rst/packages.txt

 `pipelining.vhdl <http://code.google.com/p/vhdl-extras/source/browse/rtl/extras/pipelining.vhdl>`_

 Configurable pipeline registers for use with automated retiming during synthesis.
+This provides a variable length chain of registers that can be placed after a section of combinational logic.
+When your synthesis tool is configured to enable retiming these registers will be dispersed throughought the combinational logic to reduce the worst case delay.
+You can tweak the pipeline stages with a simple change in a generic to tune your results.

 .. _sizing: